zum Hauptbereich springen

 HOW TO MAKE THIS TRADITIONAL KITCHEN IN AN OLD TICINO HOUSE BLOOM?

-Does it really need something on the floor or is the old wood a picture in itself?
+Does a room truly need a kilim, or is the old floor already a picture in itself?

-A good playground.
+A fine playground.
 A kilim in summer.
-A soft warm rug in winter.
-Or cleaned wooden planks, oiled, and some good kilimcushions on the chairs.
-Minimalism or luxurious textiles for that stark room?
+A soft, warm carpet in winter.
+Or oiled wooden floorboards and a few good kilim cushions on the chairs.
+Minimalism — or luxurious textiles — for this austere room.

 Nomadenschaetze: vecchia cucina and Swati chairs